New Faculty and Instructor Orientation

 Items occasionally "disappear" from offices, especially laptops, wallets, bicycles, and other small items.
 Office doors should be locked when you leave (even for a minute) and valuables left overnight should be kept within a locked compartment like a desk drawer.

-The Department hosts afternoon tea and cookies for all Department members on days that classes are held from 3:30-4:30 in room 2-290.
+The Department hosts afternoon tea and cookies for all Department members on days that classes are held at 3:45pm in room 2-290.
 There is no tea served over IAP or over the summer.

 Faculty and instructors who wish to apply for federal or non-federal funding should review the funding opportunities listing and then make an appointment to see the financial administrator.
 He or she can discuss funding options, help you create a budget, and assist you with moving the proposal through the MIT approval process.
 It is best to see them early in the process; preferably as soon as you consider applying.
 Completed proposals must be turned in for processing 2 weeks before the sponsor deadline.